Aylr/hauntbox/README.txt

 # Read Me

 ## To do list
+- loading behavior.
+- finish merging old settings.htm js into new unified file
 - Please see Issues for details
-- bridge gap between jquery and arduino
-- figure out git

 ## Requirements